abusharaf/ionic-docker/README.md

 ## License

-> This project is licensed under the MIT License - see the LICENSE.md file for details
+This project is licensed under the MIT License - see the <a href="https://github.com/abusharaf/ionic-docker/blob/master/LICENSE">LICENSE.md</a> file for details